jannpf/Exoplanet/README.md

+## General

+This branch contains somewhat annotated and commented c++ code and results

 ## Prerequisites
 * Configured c++ environment (g++/gcc etc.).
 You also need to clone [DNest4](https://github.com/eggplantbren/DNest4), then build it by executing make in the `code` directory. `gsl` library also needs to be installed.
 * Update Makefile with correct full paths to dnest4 and gsl libraries.